lino-framework/book/docs/specs/ledger.rst

 Trade types
 ===========

-The **trade type** is one of the basic properties of every ledger operation which involves an external partner.
-Every partner movement is of one and only one trade type.
+The :term:`trade type` is one of the basic properties of every ledger operation that involves an external partner.
+Every movement involving a partner is of one and only one trade type.

 The default list of trade types is: